MMTDigital/front-end-group-lnl-march-2019/src/slides/slides.md

 ## Restructuring.

-We're now in the *technical department*.

-We have a new sibling — **Server-side Group**.

-⚙️

----

-## Planning.

-We're now using Jira for our plans.

-We also do quarterly planning.
+We're now in the *technical department* and planning quarterly using Jira.
+We also have a new sibling, **Server-side Group**, who we'll be collaborating with a little moving forwards.

 📚